From Solo to Shared — Designing Collaboration for a Data Platform

 Settings & Management

-A consolidated settings experience covering user management, plan and billing, data usage monitoring, and API key management — all scoped to the active workspace and accessible based on role.
-Data usage views were designed with monthly and yearly perspectives, allowing users to identify ingestion surges at specific intervals.
+Settings bring together user management, billing, data usage, and API keys — all scoped to the active workspace and gated by role.
+Data usage views show monthly and yearly breakdowns so users can spot ingestion spikes.

 Invitation flows